mat-docs/ATLAS.Site/docs/key-functionality/configure/system-monitor/developer-functions/index.md

 System Monitor includes a facility to record keystrokes and to replay them as Macros.
 Macros are stored in the Windows Registry as part of the System Monitor application and are available to all Projects.

+!!! note
-Note: Mouse movements are not recorded.
+    Mouse movements are not recorded.

 To open the Macros dialog box, select: Tools > Macros.